-- o In the provider's medical judgment, and in accordance with accepted medical practice, the provider deems such compliance to be medically inappropriate for the child. - The particular requirements contradict DC law, including laws pertaining to religious or other exemptions. - Ensure that all records related to the VFC program are maintained and available for production for a minimum of three years. - Ensure that no charges are billed for publicly supplied vaccine administered to VFC-eligible children. - Agree to not charge a vaccine administration fee to non-Medicaid federal vaccine-eligible children that exceeds the set administration fee cap per vaccine (not per antigen) and agree to accept the reimbursement for immunization administration set by DC Medicaid or the contracted Medicaid health plans. - Agree to not deny administration of a publicly-purchased vaccine to an established patient because the child's parent/guardian/individual of record is unable to pay the administration fee. - Ensure that the current VIS is distributed each time a vaccine is administered and maintain record in accordance with the NCVIA, which includes reporting clinically significant adverse events to the VAERS. - Agree to comply with the requirements for vaccine management, including: - Ordering vaccine and maintaining appropriate vaccine inventories. - Not storing vaccine in dormitory-style units at any time. - Storing vaccine under conditions specified by the CDC at all times.
-Refrigerator and freezer storage units and temperature monitoring equipment must meet the VFC storage and handling requirements. - Returning all spoiled/expired public vaccines to CDC's centralized vaccine distributor within six months of spoilage/expiration. - Agree to participate in VFC program compliance site visits including unannounced visits, and other educational opportunities associated with VFC program requirements. - Agree to replace vaccine purchased with federal funds that are deemed non-viable due to provider negligence on a dose-for-dose basis.
+- o In the provider's medical judgment, and in accordance with accepted medical practice, the provider deems such compliance to be medically inappropriate for the child. - The particular requirements contradict DC law, including laws pertaining to religious or other exemptions. - Ensure that all records related to the VFC program are maintained and available for production for a minimum of three years. - Ensure that no charges are billed for publicly supplied vaccine administered to VFC-eligible children. - Agree to not charge a vaccine administration fee to non-Medicaid federal vaccine-eligible children that exceeds the set administration fee cap per vaccine (not per antigen) and agree to accept the reimbursement for immunization administration set by DC Medicaid or the contracted Medicaid health plans. - If a vaccine administration fee is charged within the allowable cap, agree to only issue a single bill to the patient after the date of service and within 90 days of vaccine administration. - Agree to not deny administration of a publicly-purchased vaccine to an established patient because the child's parent/guardian/individual of record is unable to pay the administration fee and agree to not send unpaid administration fees to collections. - Ensure that the current VIS is distributed each time a vaccine is administered and maintain record in accordance with the NCVIA, which includes reporting clinically significant adverse events to the VAERS. - Agree to comply with the requirements for vaccine management, including: - Ordering vaccine and maintaining appropriate vaccine inventories. - Not storing vaccine in dormitory-style units at any time. - Storing vaccine under conditions specified by the CDC at all times.
+Refrigerator and freezer storage units and temperature monitoring equipment must meet the VFC storage and handling requirements. - o Returning all spoiled/expired public vaccines to CDC's centralized vaccine distributor within six months of spoilage/expiration. - Agree to participate in VFC program compliance site visits including unannounced visits, and other educational opportunities associated with VFC program requirements. - Agree to replace vaccine purchased with federal funds that are deemed non-viable due to provider negligence on a dose-for-dose basis.
 Providers are expected to notify and revaccinate, at their own cost, any child who received compromised or potentially compromised vaccine due to provider negligence. - Agree to register as a provider with DOCIIS and enter all doses of federally-funded vaccines administered into DOCIIS within 7 days of administration (regardless of the age of the patient).
 In addition, agree to enter all vaccine doses administered into DOCIIS in accordance with DCMR 22-B1, Section 129.1.

-- Understand that the provider or the VFC program may terminate the Provider Agreement at any time and that all unused federally-funded vaccine must be returned to the VFC program upon termination. - Ensure that all healthcare providers (PA, NP, MD, and DO) in the enrolled practice and their corresponding professional license numbers are listed on the provider profile.
+- Understand that the provider or the VFC program may terminate the Provider Agreementat any time and that all unused federally-funded vaccine must be returned to the VFC program upon termination. - Ensure that all healthcare providers (PA, NP, MD, and DO) in the enrolled practice and their corresponding professional license numbers are listed on the provider profile.
 Providers who are on the Office of the Inspector General Exclusion list or employ individuals on the Office of the Inspector General Exclusion List cannot participate in the VFC program. - Designate, train, and oversee a Primary Vaccine Coordinator and a Backup Vaccine Coordinator (responsibilities of Coordinators are outlined in Module 5 - Vaccine Management). - Submit a Change of Information form whenever there is a change in the Medical Director, Primary or Backup Vaccine Coordinators, profile or office information (e.g., vaccine storage equipment, shipping address, delivery hours, office email address) during the enrollment year.